aiven/devportal/docs/products/kafka/howto/enable-schema-registry-authorization.rst

 Enable Karapace schema registry authorization via Aiven CLI
 -----------------------------------------------------------

 Karapace schema registry authorization has been available in Aiven since 2022-06-30 in all Aiven for Apache Kafka® services created after that date have it enabled by default and it's not possible to disable it.
+Aiven-client version 2.16 or later is required for enabling Karapace schema registry authorization via Aiven CLI.

 For the services created before 2022-06-30 the feature needs to be enabled using the following :doc:`Aiven CLI </docs/tools/cli>` command by substituting the ``SERVICE_NAME`` placeholder with the name of the Aiven for Apache Kafka service where to enable Karapace schema registry authorization::